For your Home

-Knowing which stinging insect you have in your yard could save you a lot of pain.
+Knowing which stinging insect you have in your yard can save you a lot of pain.
 Most people will see a nest in their yard and decide to take action, even if it could potentially put them in danger.
 It's important to determine what you are dealing with before taking action.

 Characteristics: 5/8" to 3/4" long; black and white with a smooth body.